rbrtsmith/BlockSlider/README.md

 * IE9+ compatible as it uses CSS transforms.
 On IE9 there is no animation between slide transitions due to lack of CSS transition support on IE9.
 * Library agnostic.
 If jQuery is present it will register itself as a plugin
-* Only 2.1k minified. ~1kb with gZip.
+* Only 2.1k minified. ~1kb with Gzip.
 * API allows for timing adjustments to transition, and slide interval.
 * Number of items in view controlled by CSS / whatever grid system you are using.
 * Built with performance in mind, uses minimal DOM lookups and caches values wherever possible.